CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/batch-status.md

 The Batch color rules (apart from Grey) have been implemented within Delivery, Goods Return, Inventory Transfer, and Goods Issue documents.

 ---
-The batch status color-coding system in SAP Business One enhances inventory visibility and helps prevent errors in batch selection.
-By incorporating these status indicators into key documents, businesses can improve traceability, optimize stock utilization, and streamline warehouse operations.